httpwg/http-extensions/writeups/encrypted-ce.md

 ## 3. Intellectual Property

-Martin has confirmed that, to his direct, personal knowledge, all IPR related to this document has already been disclosed, in conformanc with BCPs 78 and 79.
+Martin has confirmed that, to his direct, personal knowledge, all IPR related to this document has already been disclosed, in conformance with BCPs 78 and 79.

 One IPR disclosure has been made for this document; see <https://datatracker.ietf.org/ipr/2777/>.